SecureElections/.github/profile/README.md

 We offer an <ins>user-friendly</ins> system with a strong focus on <ins>security</ins>.

+We will not host platforms for you.
+Software that can be run on your platform will be realeased by us on this site.

 Self-hostable platforms.
 We realese the software on this site.
 Plain-Text passwords are being prevented.
 Go eliminates memory leaks.
 No encryption/encoding by us.